al3xtjames/NoTouchID/README.md

 ### Configuration
  - Add `-nobiooff` to disable NoTouchID
- - Add `-nobiobeta` to enable NoTouchID on unsupported OS versions (10.13 is supported by default)
+ - Add `-nobiobeta` to enable NoTouchID on unsupported OS versions (10.13/10.14 are supported by default)

 ### Downloads
 Available on the [releases](https://github.com/al3xtjames/NoTouchID/releases)